google/minijail/README.md

 ## Example usage

-The Chromium OS project has a comprehensive [sandboxing](https://chromium.googlesource.com/chromiumos/docs/+/master/sandboxing.md) document that is largely based on Minijail.
+The ChromiumOS project has a comprehensive [sandboxing](https://chromium.googlesource.com/chromiumos/docs/+/master/sandboxing.md) document that is largely based on Minijail.